 - Blue Care HMO Plan - premium is partially paid by the participant (not available outside the Kansas City area)

 - Preferred Care Blue PPO Plan - premium is partially paid by the participant

-- Preferred Care Dental Plan - premium is fully paid by the Company
+- Preferred Care Dental Plan - premium is partially paid by the participant

 Vision coverage is available to eligible members and their spouses, eligible domestic partners and/or eligible dependents on a voluntary basis through Vision Signature Plan.
 The premium is fully paid by the participant.
 Coverage begins the first day of the month coinciding with, or following the date of hire/eligibility.

 Term Life Insurance and Accidental Death & Dismemberment coverage is provided at no cost to eligible members.
 Coverage is equal to two times a member’s base annual salary, rounded to the next higher $1,000 not to exceed $500,000.
 Members may also purchase Additional Life Insurance on themselves, Spouse/Domestic Partner Life Insurance, and/or Dependent Life Insurance.

 Tax Savings Plan

 Members may redirect a portion of their pay on a pre-tax basis for eligible medical, dental, vision or child/dependent care expenses:

 - Health Flexible Spending Account – eligible health expenses not covered by the medical, dental or vision plans to an annual limit of $2,550